Charles Lanyon: The Abbey, Whiteabbey (1850)

-The private treatment centre became Whiteabbey Sanatorium during World War 1, then developed into Whiteabbey Hospital in the 1930s, with the construction of the Lanyon Building.
+The private treatment centre became Whiteabbey Sanatorium during the First World War, then developed into Whiteabbey Hospital in the 1930s, with the construction of the Lanyon Building.
 It is currently a non-acute medical and surgical hospital.

 Crumlin Road Gaol and Courthouse (1848/1850)

-Lanyon designed the Crumlin Road Gaol and opposite Courthouse between 1846 and 1850.
+Lanyon designed the Crumlin Road Gaol and, opposite it, the Crumlin Road Courthouse between 1846 and 1850.
 Built in an innovative style at the time and based on London's Pentonville prison, the design is known as the "radial cellular system", and "The Crum" was the first to be built in Ireland.
-The building has four separate wings, each one either 3 or 4 stories high.
+The building has four separate wings, each one either three or four stories high.
 In total there are 640 individual cells which have small windows on the doors, leading to the inspection hall.
-A tunnel links the gaol to the courthouse on the opposite side of the road.
+A tunnel links the jail to the courthouse on the opposite side of the road.
 The building is currently derelict.
 However, due to its historical and architectural significance a major restoration and redevelopment is planned.
 The two buildings are linked by an infamous tunnel.

 People commented that Lanyon's experience with churches and lecture halls had influenced his design for the courthouse.
 Charles was instructed that the cost should not exceed £16,000 but he tendered £16,500 which was accepted.
-The building is two storied and in Neo-Palladian classical style.
+The building is two-storied and in Neo-Palladian classical style.
 It was enlarged in 1905 when new blocks were added to either side of the façade.
 It was closed in June 1998 after nearly 150 years of use.
 It was sold to a private developer, Barry Gilligan in 2003.
 On 8 February 2004 there was a large fire which broke out in the Courthouse.
 The building was poorly secured and was used by local youths as a drinking den, but also was an attraction for Northern Ireland urban explorers.
 On 12 March 2009 the Courthouse was once again set on fire, destroying some of the front offices.
 Finally, on 15 August 2009, a major fire broke out destroying much of the remainder, and resulting in the building becoming hazardous.

 Abbeydene, Whiteabbey (1850)

 Abbeydene was built in 1850 for John Finlay, who was a flax and tow merchant.
 The building is made from gold sandstone, and has a grand front entrance with a tall wooden door and several sandstone pillars.
 From 1895 until 1915 Edward Robinson of "Robinson and Cleavers" lived here.
 Abbeydene was originally called Lismara when it was home to Sir Crawford McCullagh, 1st Baronet, renamed in 1948 when it became a nursing home.
-It was recently renovated and is now a single residence again.
+It has beenrenovated and is now a single residence again.